Financial support when someone dies

 - If you have long-term needs, you may qualify for short-term or long-term social welfare payments.
 This may mean you continue to receive the social welfare payment that used to be paid to the person who has died , for 6 weeks after their death.
 Or it may mean you receive a social welfare pension, allowance or payment in your own right.

-If you have difficulty in paying your rent, you may be eligible for Rent Supplement .
-If you have problems with your mortgage payments, see our document on Mortgage Protection provides information on insurance that is designed to pay off your mortgage in full in the event of a death.
+- If you have difficulty in paying your rent, you may be eligible for Rent Supplement .
+If you have problems with your mortgage payments, see our document on Mortgage Protection for information on insurance that may pay off a mortgage in full in the event of a death.

 There is more information in our document on benefits and entitlements following a death.

-Information for those affected by bereavement is a publication produced by the Citizens Information Board.
+Information for those affected by bereavement is a booklet produced by the Citizens Information Board.
 The booklet has been specially written to assist those following a bereavement.
-It includes information on managing your money and dealing with finanancial difficulties, dealing with the deceased's debts, dormant bank accounts, legal matters, inheritance, wills, etc. This booklet is also available from your nearest Citizen Information Centre.
+It includes information on managing your money and dealing with financial difficulties, dealing with the deceased's debts, dormant bank accounts, legal matters, inheritance, wills, etc. This booklet is also available from your nearest Citizen Information Centre.